Skip to content

 CSS Properties

-The Widget will also inherit any default widget CSS properties defined in the board configuration.
+By default, the Widget will inherit any default widget CSS properties defined in the board configuration or by the defined application theme.

 The CSS Property name can be any standard CSS property name.
 For example: